araspitzu/maven-graal/README.md

 After the server starts you can access [http://localhost:8086/graal-hp-size](http://localhost:8086/graal-hp-size) which will make an HTTPS request to the GraalVM home page using Akka HTTP client and return the size of the response.
+You can also visit [http://localhost:8086/info](http://localhost:8086/info) to see a simple info response displaying the date.

 ## How it works
 Most of the Akka-specific configuration for `native-image` is provided by [akka-graal-config](https://github.com/vmencik/akka-graal-config)